About the course

 The Physical Education School Direct teacher training programme at Simon Langton Girls' Grammar School allows student teachers to train on the job in a supportive and well-organised environment.
 We pride ourselves on our personalised professional development programme which will enable you to develop your strengths as a leader in the classroom.

-We work together with Christchurch University to offer Qualified Teacher Status with the option of PGCE qualification (Post Graduate Certificate of Education).
+We work together with Christchurch University to offer Qualified Teacher Status with the option of an add-on PGCE qualification (Post Graduate Certificate of Education).

 You will spend the majority of your time at Simon Langton Girls' Grammar School.
 A contrasting secondary school placement will be organised for a 6 week period, a primary school for 5 days and you will spend 15 study days at Christchurch University.